SerafeimV/3DModelViewerWebApp/README.md

 ## TODO / Ideas

-1. Take a look at the security of the app
+1. Take a closer look at the security of the app
-2. Change from simple JWT to OAuth2
+2. Add user role restrictions